isotoma/sceptre/docs/docs/stack_config.md

 # Stack Config

-Stack config stores config related to a particular stack, such as the path to that stack's template, and any parameters that stack may require.
+Stack config stores config related to a particular Stack, such as the path to that Stack's Template, and any parameters that Stack may require.

 ## Structure

-A stack config file is a yaml object of key-value pairs configuring a particular stack.
+A Stack config file is a `yaml` object of key-value pairs configuring a particular Stack.
 The available keys are listed below.

 - [dependencies](#dependencies) _(optional)_
 - [hooks](#hooks) _(optional)_